matthiasbigl/blog/README.md

 )

 ### this is a work in progress, and the code is not yet ready for production.
-### the live website is available [here](https://bigls-blog.vercel.app/). expect some bugs. not all of the is written yet.
+### the live website is available [here](https://bigls-blog.vercel.app/). expect some bugs. not all of the features are written yet.